-And finally in this Croatia travel guide, we discuss a drought topic in this area of the world: religion.
-While religion itself is not necessarily a major source of concern for every day Croatians with only 24% of the population attending religious services regularly, it is still a point that needs to be discussed, especially when travelling to the Balkans.
+And finally, we discuss a drought topic in this area of the world: religion.
+While religion itself is not necessarily a major source of concern for everyday Croatians with only 24% of the population attending religious services regularly, it is still a point that needs to be discussed, especially when travelling to the Balkans.

 The vast majority of Croatians (about 86% of them) identify as Roman Catholic.
 This is evident in the countless beautiful churches and religious sites to see in the country.
 The largest religious minority in Croatia is Orthodox Christian (mostly Serb), at about 5% of the population.
 The other major religious minority in Croatia is Muslim, at about 2% of the total population.